1776 (film): Critical reception

+On Rotten Tomatoes, the film has a 68% score, based on 19 reviews, with an average rating of 7.1/10.

 Box office

-The film was the Christmas attraction at Radio City Music Hall in New York City and performed very well, grossing $1,743,978 in its first 6 weeks.
+The film was the Christmas attraction at Radio City Music Hall in New York City and performed very well, grossing $1,743,978 in its first six weeks.
 It did not perform as well in its other opening engagements in Philadelphia, Boston and Washington.
-The film returned to the Music Hall for two weeks starting June 3, 1976 in honor of the United States Bicentennial.
+It returned to the Music Hall for two weeks starting June 3, 1976 in honor of the United States Bicentennial.

 Accolades

 The film was nominated for the Golden Globe Award for Best Motion Picture – Musical or Comedy but lost to Cabaret.
 Harry Stradling Jr. was nominated for the Academy Award for Best Cinematography but lost to Geoffrey Unsworth for Cabaret.

 The film is recognized by American Film Institute in these lists: